FAQs & Rates

 How can I get started (I've never been Rolfed before)?

-How can I get started (I've been through the Ten Series)?
+How can I get started (I've already been through the Ten Series)?

 You have options!
-You might repeat the series, come in for tune-ups, or a Post-Ten Series of 3-5 sessions.
-Give me a call or shoot me an email.
-I do my best to respond within 24 hours, and often sooner.
-We will have a 10-15 minute phone consultation before booking a session.
+You might repeat the series, come in for occasional tune-ups, or a Post-Ten Series of 3-5 sessions.
 Come in and try one session, then we can determine the best course of action for future sessions.